-Grant Thornton is focused on becoming recognised as a leading business with Sustainability and Corporate Social Responsibility (CSR) at its core.
+Grant Thornton is focussed on becoming recognised as a leading business with Sustainability and Corporate Social Responsibility (CSR) at its core.
+We recognise not just the value of CSR and the positive contribution it can make to our staff and to our local community but also the wider impact we can have on the environment and society in how we conduct all aspects of our business.
 The touchstone of the firm's CSR policy remains our commitment to education, particularly to support those from disadvantaged backgrounds, and ensuring Grant Thornton is seen as a truly diverse workplace.

-We believe it makes sense to leverage a skill set prevalent throughout the organisation, education and training to assist the wider community.
+We believe it makes sense to leverage the skill sets prevalent throughout the organisation, namely education and training, to assist the wider community.
 This holistic approach, combining Grant Thornton's core values with its approach towards CSR, reinforces what Grant Thornton is striving to achieve as a firm, with our clients' and staff's needs at the heart of what we do.
+In addition, it is important to us to be able to demonstrate to all our stakeholders that we have embedded sustainabilitu throughout our business and one of our key goals for 2021 was to successfully achieve Business Working Responsibly Mark certification from Business in the Community.
+There has been considerable work undertaken across all areas of our operations to meet the standards required of this Mark.
+We were delighted to be notified in December that we had successfully achieved certification.